-Cr Biggar is married with three adult sons, Aidan, Oliver and Ellis, and has lived in Camberwell for 18 years.
+Cr Biggar is married with three adult sons, Aidan, Oliver and Ellis, and has lived in Camberwell since 2002.

 She is involved with several health-related organisations driven by her strong, long-term personal and professional interest in health.
-Cr Biggar’s passion for this can be seen through her membership of numerous health-related advisory committees, and her work as founder of the annual ‘65km for Cystic Fibrosis’ long-distance walk that raises funds for medical research.
+Cr Biggar’s passion for this can be seen through her past membership of numerous health-related advisory committees, and her work as founder of the annual ‘65km for Cystic Fibrosis’ long-distance walk that raises significant funds for medical research.
 Together with her family, Cr Biggar also supports the work of the Asylum Seeker Resource Centre.

 Cr Biggar was elected to represent Riversdale Ward in October 2020, and is the first Councillor for the ward.